Iretha/design-patterns/src/com/smdev/creational/factory/factory.md

 ---
 layout: default
-title: Factory (not GoF)
+title: Factory
 parent: Creational Design Patterns
 nav_order: 1050
 permalink: /creational/factory
 ---

-# Abstract Factory (aka Kit, Factory of Factories)
+# Factory (Pattern or not a Pattern)

+People often argue about the Factory - is it a pattern or not?
+Actually it doesn't matter how you call it.
+I would say it is a pattern, because it provides "a reusable solution for a for common (repeatable) design problem", but it's not officially recognized as such.
+Many call it a technique to encapsulate the instantiation process.

-The Factory Design Pattern is designed to create objects without specifying their concrete classes.
+The main purpose of the Factory is to encapsulate the instantiation logic and to create objects without specifying their concrete classes.
 {: .fs-6 .fw-300 }

 The Factory uses "creation through delegation" method and provides an interface for creating objects without specifying